isomerpages/ogp-admiraltypri/_programmes/P1 Orientation/Primary 1 Transition.md

 Our aspiration extends beyond achieving excellence in national examinations;
 we are dedicated to instilling enduring values and positive habits that will serve them well throughout their lives beyond their school years.</p>
+<h4>Transition to Primary 1</h4>
+<p>Please click on the links provided and go through these resources to prepare
+your child for school next year.</p>
+<p>In this section, you and your child will understand what it is like in
+a primary school setting.&nbsp; Gather some tips on how to help your child transit to Primary 1 and know how you and the school can work together to support your child.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>